51 Catchy Email Subject Lines Proven To Boost Conversions

 Simple Task

-What if I told you that you could lose weight while sitting in your favorite recliner?
+What if we told you that you could lose weight while sitting in your favorite recliner?
 That’s a simple task.
 It’s easy to picture.

 Simple task formula fields tell people they can achieve what they want without expending much effort.